Nilesh2002-dev/Learning/README.md

 # Learning
-This is for my learning pathway
+This is for my learning pathway.
 Author-Nilesh Yadav